Vynleads

 Vynleads Tip: Use Apples as a "Real Food" Swap (Not a Free-for-All)

 If you're replacing refined sweets with a whole apple, that's often a smart step—but "healthy" doesn't mean unlimited.
-In the Done With Diabetes™ education, we emphasize becoming label-aware and understanding how carbs and hidden sugars shape blood sugar patterns—then building sustainable habits you can actually keep.
+In the Done With Diabetes™ program, a protocol, we emphasize becoming label-aware and understanding how carbs and hidden sugars shape blood sugar patterns—then building sustainable habits you can actually keep.

 Frequently Asked Questions